ballerina-platform/module-ballerinax-discord/docs/spec/sanitation.md

 # Sanitation for OpenAPI specification
 This document records the sanitation done on top of the official OpenAPI specification from Discord.
 The OpenAPI specification is obtained from the [Discord OpenAPI repository](https://github.com/discord/discord-api-spec).

-1. These changes are done in order to improve the overall usability, and as workarounds for some known language limitations.
+These changes are done in order to improve the overall usability, and as workarounds for some known language limitations.

-This records the sanitization done when converting OAS from version 3.1.0 to 3.0.0 using APIMatic's conversion tool.
-These sanitation's are done to reduce the errors which occur when generating the client.
+1. Since the Ballerina OpenAPI tool has limited support for OpenAPI 3.1.x versions, the Discord specification has been converted to OpenAPI 3.0.0.

     The following changes were made: